-Upon successful completion of all components of the program, the resident receives a Certificate in Dental Public Health and meets the advanced education eligibility requirements of the American Board of Public Health Dentistry.
-Each resident is required to take the written portion of the Qualifying Examination of the American Board of Public Health Dentistry in April prior to graduation from the program.
+Upon successful completion of all components of the program, the student receives a Certificate in Dental Public Health and meets the advanced education eligibility requirements of the American Board of Public Health Dentistry.
+Each student is required to take the written portion of the Qualifying Examination of the American Board of Public Health Dentistry prior to graduating from the program.

-For more information about the Certificate in Dental Public Health visit http://bcd.tamhsc.edu/public-health.
+For more information about the Certificate in Dental Public Health, visit the Program's website.

 This program prepares students for the opportunity to pursue an occupational license.
 Please refer to the Notification for Students Pursuing an Occupational License in our catalog for additional information.

 |Code||Title||Semester Credit Hours|

 |DPHS 600||Dental Public Health Practicum||17.5|

 |Total Semester Credit Hours||24|

 Must complete 12 months of residency, total credit hours specified, any noncredit courses specified, and be approved by the Promotions Committee for this certificate to be awarded.

 In accordance with Student Rule 10.4.1, grades of S or U may be assigned in certain officially designated certificate courses.